Barbary dove: Taxonomy and domestication

-Although the Barbary dove is normally assigned its own systematic name, as Streptopelia risoria, considerable doubt exists as to its appropriate classification.
-Some sources assert confidently that it is a domesticated form of the Eurasian collared dove (Streptopelia decaocto), but the majority of evidence points to it being a domesticated form of the African collared dove (Streptopelia roseogrisea).
 It appears that it can hybridize freely with either species, and its status as a species must therefore be regarded as doubtful.
-However, because of the wide use of both the common and systematic names, it is best to consider it separately from either of the putative parent species.
+However, because of the wide use of both the common and systematic names, it is best to consider it separately from either of the parent species.
 Their time of domestication is also uncertain.
-While Linnaeus described them in 1756, they may have been imported into Italy from North Africa in the late 16th century.
+While Linnaeus described them in 1758, they may have been imported into Italy from North Africa in the late 16th century.

+Behaviour

 Barbary doves are easily kept and long-lived in captivity, living for up to 12 years.
-However, there have been cases of doves living over 20 years, and, in one case, of a dove living for 29 years In recent years they have been used extensively in biological research, particularly into the hormonal bases of reproductive behaviour, because their sequences of courtship, mating and parental behaviour have been described accurately and are highly consistent in form.
+There have been cases of doves living over 20 years, and, in one case, of a dove living for 29 years.
+In recent years they have been used extensively in biological research, particularly into the hormonal bases of reproductive behaviour, because their sequences of courtship, mating and parental behaviour have been described accurately and are highly consistent in form.
 Dove fanciers have bred them in a great variety of colours; the number of colours available has increased dramatically in the latter half of the 20th century, and it is thought that this has been achieved by interbreeding with Streptopelia roseogrisea.

 Some of these doves carry a mutation that makes them completely white.
 These white Barbary doves are most commonly used in stage magic acts.
 White Barbary doves are also traditionally released in large public ceremonies, since it is a peace symbol in several cultures, and "dove releases" are also sometimes found at weddings and funerals.
 However, a release dove is, in fact, usually a homing pigeon, as Barbary doves lack the homing instinct.

 The coo of the Barbary dove is created by muscles that vibrate air sent up from the dove's lungs.
 These muscles belong to the fastest known class of vertebrate muscles, contracting as much as 10 times faster than muscles vertebrates use for running.
 This class of muscles is usually found in high speed tissue such as a rattlesnake's tail.
 Barbary doves are the first bird species to have been found to have this class of muscle.

+Breeding

+They can be crossed with the pigeon to create offspring, but the offspring are not fertile.